 Some medical illness provokes psychological affections as there are interactions of body and mind.
-It is important to differentiate between the presence of a psychological reason behind delayed treatment, financial condition, employment status, relationships and cultural differences.
+It is important to differentiate between the presence of a psychological reason behind the delayed treatment, financial condition, employment status, relationships, and cultural differences.
 Some patients with certain medical illnesses might first choose to perform certain spiritual activities hoping the symptoms might improve before they seek medical attention.
 Therefore, certain behaviors that arise from beliefs should not be mistaken for a psychological issue that is adversely affecting a given medical condition.

 Clinical Presentation of Psychological Factors Affecting Other Medical Conditions

 Patients should have a medical symptom or condition in addition to certain psychological or behavioral factors that are adversely affecting their medical condition for this diagnosis to be made.
 Examples of these behaviors include an intentionally delayed presentation to the emergency department in a patient with an acute coronary syndrome or poor adherence to prescribed medications.

 The described behaviors should constitute an additional health risk to the patient’s current medical condition.
 This increased risk might be attributed to the effects of these risky behaviors on the disease’s pathophysiology and should be associated with symptoms’ precipitation or exacerbation.